-2) Be sure that the employee gifts are being given for "the right reasons".
-The Canada Revenue Agency's Rules for gifts and awards says that:
+It's also important to be sure employee gifts are being given for the right reasons.
+The CRA's rules for gifts and awards says:

-However, a tax break is a tax break, and as long as you stay within the restrictions, this Canadian income tax policy on employee gifts could make calculating those T4 slips a little easier and provide a nice tax deduction for your business.
+However, as long as you stay within the restrictions, this Canadian income tax policy on employee gifts could provide a nice tax deduction for your business.

 Employer-provided Stock Options

-Company stock acquired in this fashion is considered a taxable benefit by the Canada Revenue Agency; however, if the company is a Canadian Controlled Private Corporation the benefit is not declared until the options are exercised or the stock or sold.
+Company stock acquired in this fashion is considered a taxable benefit by the CRA.
+However, if the company is a Canadian Controlled Private Corporation, the benefit is not declared until the options are exercised or the stock or sold.

-If shares are given to the employee directly or discounted via a share purchase plan the taxable benefit rules also apply.
-This can be deferred until the shares are sold though and if the shares are held for at least two years the employee can claim a 50% deduction on the benefit.
+If shares are given to employees directly or discounted via a share purchase plan, the taxable benefit rules also apply.
+This can be deferred until the shares are sold.
+If the shares are held for at least two years, the employee can claim a 50% deduction on the benefit.

 Employee Allowances and Reimbursements

-- Payments for travel expenses (such as meals) for activities conducted on behalf of the business.
-The employee must keep track of the expenses and submit an expense report (with receipts) to the employer.
-The employer may give the employee an advance for expenses.
+Payments for travel expenses, such as meals, for activities conducted on behalf of the business also are allowed.
+Employees must keep track of the expenses and submit an expense report, with receipts, to the employer.
+Employers may give employees an advance for expenses.